hypergraphql/hypergraphql/README.md

 For better experience, you can install the GraphiQL IDE extension for Chrome and point it to http://localhost:8890.
 See: ChromiQL, available at https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij?hl=en

+A valid JSON-LD object is attached in the "extensions" section of the GraphQL response, as the value of the "json-ld" property.